khanlab/hippunfold/docs/getting_started/installation.md

     -v ds002168:/bids:ro \
     -v ds002168_hippunfold:/output \
     khanlab/hippunfold:latest \
-    /bids /output participant --modality T1w -np | less
+    /bids /output participant --modality T2w -np | less

 Now, to actually run the workflow, we need to specify how many cores to use and leave out the dry-run option.
-The `--cores` option in Snakemake is used for this.
+The Snakemake `--cores` option tells HippUnfold how many cores to use.
  Using `--cores 8` means that HippUnfold will only make use of 8 cores at most.
 Generally speaking you should use `--cores all`,  so it can make maximal use of all the CPU cores it has access to on your system.
+This is especially useful if you are running multiple subjects.

-Running the following command may take ~30 minutes if you have 8 cores, shorter if you have more cores, but could be much longer (several hours) if you only have a single core.
+Running the following command (hippunfold on a single subject) may take ~30 minutes if you have 8 cores, shorter if you have more cores, but could be much longer (several hours) if you only have a single core.

     docker run -it --rm \
     -v ds002168:/bids:ro \
     -v ds002168_hippunfold:/output \
     khanlab/hippunfold:latest \
-    /bids /output participant --modality T1w -p --cores all
+    /bids /output participant --modality T2w -p --cores all

+After this completes, you should have a `ds002168_hippunfold` folder with outputs for the one subject.

 ## Running HippUnfold with Singularity